Hello and Welcome to Our School Website!

 That every student upon leaving will be "Contributing, Participating Members of Society."

 Tennessee School for the Blind has met the requirements established by the AdvancED Accreditation Commission and is accredited by the Southern Association of Schools Council on Accreditation and School Improvement.
-The Current accreditation is valid through June 30th, 2018.
+The Tennessee School for the Blind is also fully accredited by Cognia.

 A number of organizations give generously to the purposes and mission of Tennessee School for the Blind.
 They range from local companies and individuals to those international in scope.
 For this, TSB is most appreciative and forever grateful.
 Two organizations that grew directly out from the school and are always active in addressing the needs and concerns that arise are The TSB Alumni Association and Friends of TSB.
 Additional information on each of these organizations can be found by following the links below: